School of Nursing

 NAMING OF THE SCHOOL

-Over the course of 75 years, the School of Nursing has transformed the lives of its 4,800 students and their countless patients.
-A naming endowment, in turn, will transform the School by providing perpetual funding for new initiatives exponentially expanding its regional, national and global impact.
+Over more than 75 years, the School has transformed the lives of its 4,800 students and their countless patients.
+A naming endowment, in turn, will transform the School by providing perpetual funding for a variety of new initiatives that will exponentially expand its regional, national and global impact.

 SCHOLARSHIPS AND FINANCIAL AID